Lila Kumar Khatiwada

 USAID’s Bureau of Humanitarian Assistance (BHA) pursued a pilot multi-year emergency (MYE) project under the premise that longer-term emergency interventions, in certain circumstances, can help populations move beyond relief assistance to longer-term recovery.
 MYE activities may also mitigate the impact of shocks, prevent the erosion of household assets and livelihoods, and accelerate recovery—contributing to the future resilience of affected households and communities.
 These MYE activities have the potential to provide a critical link between humanitarian and development programs, and rigorous evaluation can contribute to the evidence base for effectively designing and implementing multi-year emergency activities.

 The purpose of this evaluation is to measure the impact of the Bureau of Humanitarian Assistance’s (BHA) MYE emergency activity in beneficiary communities of South Sudan that are prone to both natural and man-made disasters.
-Led by University of Notre Dame, this evaluation brings experts from ResilientAfrica Network (RAN) and Gender Empowerment and Women Leadership Program (GEWLP) in South Sudan to develop and implement the evaluation.
+Led by University of Notre Dame, this evaluation brings experts from ResilientAfrica Network (RAN) and Gender Equity and Women’s Leadership Program (GEWLP) in South Sudan to develop and implement the evaluation.